2girls1comp/F-ThePolicy/_f-ThePolicy_mod/_readme.txt

-A mod for GTA V that makes the police read the player's rights (GTA V End User License Agreement) when being wanted by the cops.
+A mod for GTA V that makes the police read the player's rights (GTA V End User License Agreement) when they are being wanted by the cops.

 GAMEPLAY TRAILER:
 https://youtu.be/-LHzz3oFkic